Scrutiny

 Each year, Scrutiny produces an end of year report summarising all the scrutiny work undertaken over the course of that year and any conclusions and recommendations that were made.

-Get involved in scrutiny
+Get involved in Scrutiny

 By email: scrutiny@westyorks-ca.gov.uk